VGLoic/eth-testing-monorepo/README.md

 const testingUtils = setupEthTesting({ verbose: true });
 ```

-## Want to contribute
+## Contributing :rocket:

+Contributions are welcome!
 Please follow the guidelines in the [contributing document](/CONTRIBUTING.md).